 - 5 - very good.
 Excellent translation, can’t see an error in it.

 3.6 Can I add a translation done by someone else?

 If you're going to add a translation done by someone else, please make sure that the author doesn’t mind about reprinting.
-Best practice is to put a link to a translation source and several first lines of a translation text, instead of copying a translation text in full.
+Always add a direct link to a translation source.
 Please understand that your submission will be deleted in case of author’s complain.

 3.7 What about Google Translate service and other machine translations?